Iceland: Economic contraction

-Iceland bonds had an Inverted yield curve in 2008:
+Iceland bonds had an inverted yield curve in 2008:

 Iceland was hit especially hard by the Great Recession that began in December 2007 because of the failure of its banking system and a subsequent economic crisis.
 Before the crash of the country's three largest banks, Glitnir, Landsbanki, and Kaupthing, their combined debt exceeded approximately six times the nation's gross domestic product of €14 billion ($19 billion).
 In October 2008, the Icelandic parliament passed emergency legislation to minimise the impact of the financial crisis.
 The Financial Supervisory Authority of Iceland used the permission granted by the emergency legislation to take over the domestic operations of the three largest banks.
 Icelandic officials, including central bank governor Davíð Oddsson, stated that the state did not intend to take over any of the banks' foreign debts or assets.
 Instead, new banks were established to take on the domestic operations of the banks, and the old banks were to be run into bankruptcy.

 On 28 October 2008, the Icelandic government raised interest rates to 18% (as of August 2019, it was 3.5%), a move forced in part by the terms of acquiring a loan from International Monetary Fund (IMF).
 After the rate hike, trading on the Icelandic króna finally resumed on the open market, with a valuation at around 250 ISK per euro, less than one-third the value of the 1:70 exchange rate during most of 2008, and a significant drop from the 1:150 exchange ratio of the week before.
 On 20 November 2008, the Nordic countries agreed to lend Iceland $2.5 billion.

 On 26 January 2009, the coalition government collapsed due to public dissent over the handling of the financial crisis.
 A new left-wing government was formed a week later and immediately set about removing Central Bank governor Davíð Oddsson and his aides from the bank through changes in the law.
 Davíð was removed on 26 February 2009 in the wake of protests outside the Central Bank.

-Thousands of Icelanders left the country after the collapse, many of them moved to Norway.
+Thousands of Icelanders left the country after the collapse; many of them moved to Norway.
 In 2005, 293 people moved from Iceland to Norway; in 2009, the figure was 1,625.
 In April 2010, the Icelandic Parliament's Special Investigation Commission published the findings of its investigation, revealing the extent of control fraud in this crisis.
-By June 2012, Landsbanki managed to repay about half of the Icesave debt.
+By June 2012, Landsbanki had managed to repay about half of the Icesave debt.
 According to Bloomberg in 2014, Iceland was on the trajectory of 2% unemployment as a result of crisis-management decisions made back in 2008, including allowing the banks to fail.

+During the crisis, Iceland considered adopting the Canadian dollar as its currency.